 Informal education also takes place at public events where displays are set up for attendees to view and ask questions.
-Some events appropriate to attend include: Backyard Conservation Day, Granville 4th of July Celebration, Turn Off Your Screen Week Kickoff at Infirmary Mound Park (Union Township), and STEM on the Square.
+Some events appropriate to attend include: Hartford Fair, Granville 4th of July Celebration, Turn Off Your Screen Week Kickoff at Infirmary Mound Park (Union Township), and National Pollinator Week event at Riverview Preserve (City of Newark).
 These events include informational literature and a hands-on experience.